EvidentSecurity/esp_sdk/README.md

 # EspSdk

-Ruby SDK for Evident.io API
+Ruby SDK for Evident.io API.
+This gem is very beta and is missing tests.
+Updates and changes will be made to the current version.

 ## Installation